Friday, March 5, 2021

 Bodyweight Squat Assistance Exercises

 Squats are the first exercise in powerlifting competitions.
-For your squat to count, you must descend until the tops of your thighs are level with your knees, i.e., parallel to the floor.
+For your squat to count, you must descend until the hip crease is below the knee crease.

 Powerlifting squats require mobility and strength.
 Use these exercises to improve all aspects of your squat.